Beffyman/UdpServer/README.md

 # UdpServer

-Demo project to see the difficulties/nuances of setting up a udp server, heavily inspired by Kestrel
+Demo project to see the difficulties/nuances of setting up a udp server, heavily inspired/copied by/from Kestrel